Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Summary

 ~

-XGW like to thank Liang Kong, Richard Ng, Eric Rowell, and Hao Zheng for many very helpful discussions.
+We thank Liang Kong, Ethan Lake, Ho Tat Lam, Ryan Lanzetta, Richard Ng, Salvatore Pace, Eric Rowell, Nathan Seiberg, Rokas Veitas, and Hao Zheng for many enlightening discussions, and Nathanan Tantivasadakarn for a critical reading of the manuscript.
 This work is partially supported by NSF DMR-2022428 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, XGW).